eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 An additional direction this RFC could propose would be to have the new unused inline config reporting act as a superset of unused disable directive reporting.

-However:
+However, deprecating `reportUnusedDisableDirectives` would be a disruptive breaking change.

-- Deprecating `reportUnusedDisableDirectives` would be a distruptive breaking change
+This RFC prefers keeping away from larger changes like that.
-- This RFC proposes enabling `reportUnusedInlineConfigs` by default in a subsequent major version anyway: most users will not be manually configuring it
+A future change in a subsequent major version could take that on separately.

 ## Help Needed